proxy-rs/wind/crates/wind-tuic/SPEC.md

 ## Status of This Memo

-This document specifies the TUIC (TLS-based Unified Internet Connection) Protocol version 0x05 for the Internet community.
+This document specifies the TUIC Protocol version 0x05 for the Internet community.
 This specification defines a multiplexed, TLS-encrypted streaming protocol designed for efficient network relaying over QUIC transport.

 ## Abstract